Carrie-Anne Moss

 Carrie-Anne Moss Now

-Both Carrie and Keanu returned to their characters from the original trilogy.
+Both Carrie and Keanu reprised their characters from the original trilogy.
 Moss was thrilled with the direction Lana Wachowski took their story.

 Matrix Stars Keanu Reeves & Carrie-Anne Moss Resurrect A 20-Year Love Story

 The film delves deeper into the love story between Neo and Trinity.
-Neo, who has been living for many years as the ordinary programmer Thomas Anderson, breaks free from the Matrix and realizes he must, at all costs, save Trinity.
-She too has forgotten past events and now lives the life of an average woman named Tiffany.
+Neo, who's been living for years as ordinary programmer Thomas Anderson, breaks free from the Matrix and realizes he must save Trinity at all costs.
+She's also forgotten past events and now lives as an average woman named Tiffany.

 Carrie-Anne Moss and Keanu Reeves on the set of the fourth Matrix